zainnadeem786/APTS/standard/appendix/Glossary.md

 Database-level encryption of data at rest.
 Automatic, transparent to applications.
 Used for protection of sensitive data in databases.

 **Testing Phase**
 A discrete stage in the penetration testing lifecycle.
-This standard recognizes the following canonical phases: Initialization, Reconnaissance, Enumeration, Vulnerability Assessment, Exploitation, Post-Exploitation, and Reporting.
+This standard uses the canonical phase model defined in the Graduated Autonomy domain: Reconnaissance, Enumeration, Identification, Exploitation, Post-Exploitation, and Reporting, plus an Initialization state that precedes Reconnaissance (recognized by APTS-AR-002).
+Implementations MUST use these phase names when generating phase-transition events.
 Domain-specific requirements may reference phase subsets relevant to their scope.

 **Timestamp Precision**
 Platform-generated timestamps are expected to use millisecond precision or better (see APTS-AR-001).
 External timestamp authorities (for example, RFC 3161 services) may operate at lower precision (±1 second); this is acceptable for external timestamping while platform-internal logs maintain millisecond precision.